 Programmatic in-housing is on the rise.
-According to an ANA study, 35% of brands reduced the role of external agencies for programmatic advertising in 2017, more than doubling the 14% rate reported in 2016.
+According to Dentsu Aegis Network, the majority of chief marketing officers worldwide (92%) plan to maintain or increase their digital and programmatic capabilities internally, indicating a growing trend towards in-housing.
 Depending on the size of your company and your advertising budget you will have various options for implementing programmatic advertising for your business.

 After bringing your programmatic in-house, you will stop relying on any ad tech provider, have more control over campaigns and insights from your analytics, and literally be your own boss in every way.
 A great option for many businesses is to consider purchasing a white-label DSP.